 It's fast, fun, and hugely exciting, while remaining easy to live with because of its self-shifting 'box.
 Later on, Renault introduced a 217bhp Trophy version too.

-There's lots of good reasons to buy a small automatic car, and there's lots of great used small automatics available on the pre-owned market too.
+There are lots of good reasons to buy a small automatic car, and there's lots of great used small automatics available on the pre-owned market too.

-From French flair and fantastic Fords to Japanese efficiency and even hybrid and electric models, there are many different ways to go.
+From French flair and fantastic Fords to Japanese efficiency and even hybrid and electric models, there are many ways to go.

 At Evans Halshaw, we stock all of the above models and more, whether you're after a small automatic car or something else.

 Search thousands of automatic used cars available today.